A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Real Fake"

 \subsection{Consistency Regularization}

-For semi-supervised or unsupervised learning, consistency regularization has been widely used in \cite{xie2019unsupervised,sohn2020fixmatch,gao2019consistency,chen2020simple}.
+In context of semi-supervised and unsupervised learning, consistency regularization has been widely used in \cite{xie2019unsupervised,sohn2020fixmatch,gao2019consistency,chen2020simple}.
 It is motivated by the fact that models should produce consistent predictions given input and their semantics-preserving augmentations, such as image rotating, and adversarial attacks.
-As acknowledged, the supervision of GANs training is weak.
-To increase the discrimination of discriminator, some consistency regularization technologies have also been used.
-Due to different goals, we divide them into two parts: {{image consistency}} and {{network consistency}}.
-The overviews of them are demonstrated in Figure \ref{fig:consistency}.
+It is pertinent to note that the supervision of GANs training is weak.
+To increase the discrimination of discriminator, some consistency regularization techniques have also been used.
+Due to different goals, we divide these into two parts: \textit{Image Consistency} and \textit{Network Consistency} as demonstrated in Figure \ref{fig:consistency}.